 To deliver an effective research program which provides better value for money, we are committed to:

-- promote better use of research evidence, knowledge management, and greater transparency
+- promoting better use of research evidence, knowledge management, and greater transparency.

-- build research capacity of developing country institutions.
+- building research capacity of developing country institutions.

 Research for Development